Environmental Institute for Stewardship & Leadership

 Combining field investigations and adventure education, Environmental Institute programs take students outside to connect with real-world scientific studies in a cooperative learning environment.
 EUREKA!’s Environmental Institute offers a variety of program-styles ranging from local outdoor day camps, to multi-night adventure expeditions.
 We engage students in hands-on science through activities such as mountain biking, rock climbing, camping, canyoneering, hiking, and rafting.
 We believe in a future where all members of our community have the skills, knowledge, and passions to engage with environmental science in a positive way.

 Join us for a summer full of field science, adventure, and outdoor investigation!
+Come explore the wonder of the Grand Valley with us through rock climbing, hiking, mountain biking, camping, or paddling; experiential learning at its finest.
 Browse course offerings below and find the course that is best suited for you!

 Untitled design (3).png